 - Water temperature; - Water retention period; - Accumulation of sludge, scale, deposits and corrosion by-products; - Use of unsuitable materials; and - Low levels of disinfectants and other biocide treatments. - 5.2 Legionella bacteria start to die at a temperature above 50°c with the temperature determining the speed this process occurs.
 Below 20°c the Legionella bacteria remains dormant.
 However, within the temperature range of 20°c to 45°c Legionella bacteria can proliferate rapidly giving rise to large numbers of the bacteria, and increasing the likelihood of a high risk of exposure.
 Numbers can double every two to twelve hours.
 Within a few days, action levels can be reached. - 5.3 In closed or sealed water systems even if Legionella bacteria are found to be present at very high concentrations, under normal operation the risk present is low although where Legionella is present the risk remains.
-FHG recognises that its duty is to minimise the Legionella bacteria levels. - 5.4 During cleaning or maintenance works where aerosols may be generated these same low risk systems could present an unacceptable level of exposure to operatives performing such work.
+FHG recognises that its duty is to minimise the Legionella bacteria levels.
+FHG publish tenant information and guidance on minimising Legionella risks through information at sign ups, our tenants handbook, tenant newsletters and update publications. - 5.4 During cleaning or maintenance works where aerosols may be generated these same low risk systems could present an unacceptable level of exposure to operatives performing such work.
 In these circumstances, job specific risk assessments and method statements must be in place to cover such maintenance and/or cleaning procedures. - 5.5 Experience has shown that while it can be difficult to completely eradicate Legionella bacteria from building water systems, the risks can be reduced to an acceptable and manageable level by the adoption of a suitable programme of system design and risk management and control.